-Cumin seeds are an ancient and versatile spice that are a staple in countless kitchens across the world.
+Cumin seeds are an ancient and versatile spice that is a staple in countless kitchens across the world.
 Cumin has a khaki colour and peppery and nutty flavour with tangy citrus overtones.
-Its nutty peppery flavor packs a punch in a wide variety of cuisines such as Mexican, Indian and Middle Eastern.
+Its nutty peppery flavor packs a punch in a wide variety of cuisines such as Mexican, Indian, and Middle Eastern.
 Cumin seeds whole and ground are available year-round.
 Cumin seeds resemble caraway seeds, being oblong in shape, longitudinally ridged, and yellow-brown in colour.
 This is not surprising as both cumin and caraway, as well as parsley and dill, belong to the same plant family.
-It is probably not just for taste alone that cumin has made it into the stellar ranks of Indian, Middle Eastern and Mexican cooking.
+It is probably not just for taste alone that cumin has made it into the stellar ranks of Indian, Middle Eastern, and Mexican cooking.
 This ordinary looking seed is anything but ordinary when it comes to health benefits.

 Traditionally used in Korea for making Kimchi (a fermented cabbage condiment), Korean Chilli Flakes, also called Gochugaru, have a warm, fruity flavour.
 They are mild in heat, so make a great chilli seasoning option in place of regular hot chilli flakes.
 Whether used in cooking or sprinkled on top to season dishes, these flakes add a fruity chilli flavour to any savoury dish – both meat veg.